Vegetation Management in Orchard, Vineyard, and Berry Crops

 Revised:

-March 2022
+March 2026

-Multiple practices are available for weed management in orchards, but when a single practice is used over time it may lead to weed shifts or selection of herbicide resistance.
+Multiple practices are available for weed management in orchards, but when a single practice is used over time, it may lead to weed shifts or selection of herbicide resistance.
 A weed shift is a change in the species composition of a weed population in response to the repeated use of a weed management practice.
 Over time, a few species become dominant in the area, and these weed species are tolerant to the weed management practice.
 In berry fields and orchards, weeds are controlled by mowing or flailing row middles and applying herbicides within the tree or plant row.
 Repeated use of the same or similar weed control practices can result in a weed shift to species that tolerate these practices.
 Examples include prostrate weeds that tolerate flailing, deep-rooted perennials that tolerate cultivation or survive during the summer dry season, and weeds that either resist the herbicide or are selected from a natural population of susceptible biotypes.

-Preventing weed shifts Weeds that survive cultivation, mowing or flailing, specific herbicide treatments, or other routine cultural practices must be eliminated before the tolerant species or biotypes become established.
+Preventing weed shifts Weeds that survive cultivation, mowing, or flailing, specific herbicide treatments, or other routine cultural practices must be eliminated before the tolerant species or biotypes become established.
 Combine a variety of weed control practices or treatments, rotate practices and herbicides, and spot treat with a hoe or registered herbicide when the weed first appears.
 Also, clean equipment when moving from an infested field.

 Herbicide resistance Repeated use of a single herbicide site-of-action selects for weed biotypes that are resistant to the herbicide.
 The resistant biotypes are present at very low frequencies in the population, and are selected by repetitive use of the same herbicide site of action.

 Managing herbicide resistance Repeated use of herbicides, like glyphosate, in orchards and vineyards in western Oregon has selected for a resistant biotype of Italian ryegrass.
-Over reliance on herbicides with a single mode of action for orchard floor maintenance, or within the grape and berry plant row, increases the risk of selecting for resistance in other weed species.
+Overreliance on herbicides with a single mode of action for orchard floor maintenance, or within the grape and berry plant row, increases the risk of selecting for resistance in other weed species.
 In western Oregon, there are confirmed cases of Italian ryegrass resistant to herbicides of Groups 1, 2, 9, 10, 15 and 22.
 To reduce the risk of selecting for weeds that are resistant to herbicides, alternate herbicides with different modes-of-action and tank-mix with herbicides that have different modes-of-action.
 Refer to Section C. “Agrichemicals and Their Properties” and the subsection “Managing Herbicide-Resistant Weeds’’ in this handbook for more information.

 Steps to slow herbicide resistance